 New figures show that if someone on the average salary saved an average proportion of their income in the average-interest instant access savings account, it would take 68 years to save the £33,806 deposit a first-time buyer typically puts down on a house.

 Though they are rising, the big driver is not growing deposits.
-The ever harder task of buying a house has been driven by record low savings rates and returns on saving pots.
+The ever harder task of buying a house has been driven by record low savings rates and returns on savings pots.

 Making the situation tougher still for savers is the very low rates of return you get from instant access savings accounts – 0.12% in July.
 For a cash ISA, this was 0.32%.